QMCSoftware/qrngpy/README.md

 2. Ensure */qrngpy/* is on your python path
    - Easiest with virtual environment
 3. Install requirements: `pip install -r requirements.txt`
-4. Compile C files into shared libraries
+4. Compile C files into shared libraries: `make all`
-   - Give permission to compile script : `chmod +x compile.sh`
-   - Compile C files: `./compile.sh`
 5. Test for successful setup: `python qrng.py`

 ---